BNasmith/PTForsyth/PTFWorkofChrist.md

 merely sponsor it.
 The same act as disburdens us of guilt commits us to a new life.
-Our Saviour in His salvation is not only our comfort but our power ; not merely our rescuer but our new life.
+Our Saviour in His salvation is not only our comfort but our power; not merely our rescuer but our new life.
 His work is in the same act reclamation as well as rescue.